IntersectMBO/cardano-updates/quarterly/2023-Q4-performance-and-tracing.md

 #### Consensus component QTAs

 We’ve developed the existing prototype into an automatable, self-contained benchmark called `beacon`, as well as systematized workloads and run structure for it.
-Moreover, we’ve demonstrated usefulness of the metrics, their reproducability, and identified domains viable for QTAs with system level benchmarks.
+Moreover, we’ve demonstrated usefulness of the metrics, their reproducibility, and identified domains viable for QTAs with system-level benchmarks.

 #### New team member

 We're happy to welcome a new joiner to our team!
 We've successfully onboarded him in Q4; he has taken over the `cardano-tracer` service - the node-external component of the new tracing system - and has already landed several valuable contributions.

-### Next steps

-_TBD._